maidis/sfml-heart/README.md

 ![](./sfml-hearts.png)

-In order to generate the above shape we can use the parametric form of the outer curve:
+In order to generate the above heart shapes we can use the parametric form of the outer curve:

 ```
 x(t) = 16sin(t)^3;
 y(t) = 13cos(t) − 5cos(2t) − 2cos(3t) − cos(4t);
 ```

 where

 ```